possi/MineVive/README.md

    You're done.
 Minecrive-Vive can connect to your server and use teleporting-locomotion.

-### Who does it work?
+### How does it work?

 The whole credit goes to Automat's impressive work of implementing Vive-Support into Minecraft!

 There are only 2 small obstacles to use this on usual Minecraft-Servers:

 1. Minecraft usual limits the distance a player can move in a *blink*.
 Thanks to Spigot, this threshold can be modified ([md_5](https://github.com/md-5) is awesome!)
+   The Limits 10 and 1000.0 seems to be enough for now.
+I have no idea if they are way to huge.
+You may play with the limits to prevent Player from cheating.
 2. minecrift-vive asks the Server if teleport-motion is allowed, or otherwise falls back to *normal*-movement.
    This Plugin just response with "go for it", so minecrift-vive keeps teleporting-motion activated.
-Thats all.
+That's all.

 ### Benefit using Spigot:
 There are thousands of free Plugins which work with Bukkit (Spigot) 1.7 so you can create fantastic servers with lot more features!